 Or Work Address 3... or Work Address 4... you get the idea!

-Other address modifiers you can use is Home or Other.
+Other address modifiers you can use are Home or Other.
 You can also create an Address using custom fields.
 These will need to be entered the same way to be automatically mapped.

 Setting up custom fields for import